KellyJoseph/ict2reactpoi/readme/README.md

 > > Diagram of app structure

 Upon authentication, the jwt for the API is set in local storage and the user is redirected to the Locations page.
 ComponentDidMount makes a request for all locations from an API and these are displayed on the page.
 This request should return an array of Locations.
-This arrayis passed as props to the locationlist component.
-The locationlist component then maps each location to a locationitem component.
-The resulting map of locations is displayed to the user.
-The locationlist component also sends a deletelocation handler as props through locationlist to the locationitem component.
+This array is passed as props to the location list component.
+The location list component then maps each location to a location item component.
+The resulting map of locations is rendered on the location page.
+The location page also sends a deletelocation handler as props through location list to the location item component.
-If a user clicks the view photos tab, they will be re-routed to the photos page.
-This page takes in the location name as params and uses it to make a request to the API for all photos for that location.
-The returned array of photo objects is then passed as params to the photolist component and each of those photo objects in the list is mapped to a photoitem component and displayed for the user.
-The photopage also sends a deletPhoto handler as props through photolist to photoitem.
+If a user clicks the view photos tab, they will be re-directed to the photos page.
+This page takes in the location name from the location object that the link was clicked it.
+This is passed as params and used to make a request to the API for all photos for that location.
+The returned array of photo objects is then passed as params to the photo list component and each of those photo objects in the array is mapped to a photo item component and rendered in the photo page.
+The photo page also sends a deletePhoto handler as props through photo list to photo item.
 If a user clicks the logout tab, they are redirected to the logout page and their jwt is cleared from local storage.

 ![][user]